-However, a special mention needs to be there for the quick installation and setup, with the web interface is quite easy to get around, thereby making activation simpler and seamless.
+However, a special mention needs to be there for the quick installation and setup, with the web interface quite easy to get around, thereby making activation simpler and seamless.

-Arris SB8200: Pros and Cons
+Pros and Cons of Arris SB8200

 - Two Ethernet ports

-- Link aggregation support
+- Link Aggregation support

-- 32 x 8 channel bonding support
+- 32 x 8 channel bonding

 - Supports DOCSIS 3.0 fall-back

-- Easy setup
+- Easy to setup and manage

 Frequently Asked Questions